korn20123/chatbot/README.md

    Start the chatbot application with: npm start

+### install via npm
+Run npm install -g korn-Chatbot
+Then run npm link
+Now you can run Chatbot in any Directory.
 ### Troubleshooting
 - Ensure Node.js and npm are installed correctly by running `node -v` and `npm -v`.
 - If you encounter dependency issues, try clearing the npm cache with `npm cache clean --force` and reinstall dependencies.